reireias/molokai/README.md

 # Molokai Color Scheme for Vim

-Molokai is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.

-This is a fork with the following changes:
+This is a fork of [tomasr/molokai](https://github.com/tomasr/molokai) with the following changes:

 * `LineNr` color background is matched to `Normal`

-256-Color terminals are also supported, though there are some differences with the Gui version.
-Only the dark gray background style is supported on terminal vim at this time.

 ## Installation